ojarsbuddy/bbo/club_onboarding.md

 Fixing Swiss and video.

-Instant launch again - bring it to 0 minutes,modify, close, open it wiil see the -1's, then ...
+Instant launch again - bring it to 0 minutes,modify, close, open it will see the -1's, then ...

 Lovebridge platform. <https://lovebridge.com/>